Recruiting other Project Leaders

 Even if your project is not delivering volunteering activity yet, it is essential that you start thinking about recruiting next year’s Project Leaders, if you would like your Student-Led Project to continue next academic year.

-If you don't have any volunteers currently or if you need any support to recruit new Project Leaders, get in touch with your Project Supervisor, we can support you through the Project Leader Recruitment Campaign.
+If you don't have any volunteers currently or if you need any support to recruit new Project Leaders, get in touch, we can support you through the Project Leader Recruitment Campaign.
 You might also want to use some of the same techniques you used for your volunteer recruitment.

-You can use this checklist to keep track of the steps you need to follow!
+You can use the Checklist-Running a Student-Led Project to keep track of the steps you need to follow!